vladigleba/vladigleba.github.io/posts/basics/standards.md

 Thoughts turn into words, which turn into actions, which turn into habits, which become a part of character.
 Satan knows that we become what we repeatedly behold, which is why he has a myriad of ways to influence our thoughts through our five senses, but especially sight and hearing.
 Because we become what we see and hear, we are invited to behold the glory of God’s character by daily reading His letter to us—the Bible—so that we may become more like Him.

-## What guidance does God give regarding our thoughts?
+## What should I think about?

 > And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.
-Finally, brethren, whatsoever things are *true*, whatsoever things are *honest*, whatsoever things are *just*, whatsoever things are *pure*, whatsoever things are *lovely*, whatsoever things are *of good report*; *if there be any virtue, and if there be any praise, think on these things*.
+Finally, brethren, whatsoever things are *true*, whatsoever things are *honest*, whatsoever things are *just*, whatsoever things are *pure*, whatsoever things are *lovely*, whatsoever things are *of good report; if there be any virtue, and if there be any praise, think on these things*.
 {% ct 'Philippians 4:7-8' %}

 > Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and *bringing into captivity every thought to the obedience of Christ*.